derailedapp/aurora/README.md

 parts:

 - Rail Depot - The core piece of the Derailed decentralized question.
   Rail Depot handles the identification of users, guilds, and dm channels.
-It is a centralized, easy-to-run, cheap to run service which allows you to switch Persona servers without leaving behind your identity.
+It is a centralized, easy-to-run, cheap to manage service which allows you to switch Persona servers without leaving behind your identity.

 - Persona - The service and protocol which stores you user data, tracks, direct messages, etc.